wolandark/BASH_Scripts_For_Everyone/README.md

 - watcher.sh : Watch system resources (needs improvemnet for network monitoring)

 - word-lookup : Highlight any word and get a definition.
 (Must be bound to a keybonding and needs dunst)

+- ezdd : A script that makes burning iso and img files to USB devices easy